vocalpy/hybrid-vocal-classifier/docs/index.rst

 .. image:: /images/gr41rd41_song.png

-hybrid-vocal-classifier (HVC for short) makes it easy to segment and classify vocalizations with machine learning algorithms, and to compare the performance of different algorithms.
+hybrid-vocal-classifier (`hvc` for short) makes it easy to segment and classify vocalizations with machine learning algorithms, and to compare the performance of different algorithms.

 The main application is for scientists studying birdsong.
 (You can read more about that on the :doc:`more_about` page.)

-Running HVC requires almost no coding.
+Running `hvc` requires almost no coding.
 The user writes configuration files in YAML, a simple language that is meant to be easy for humans to read and write.
 Most users will only have to copy the example .yml files and then change a couple of parameters.

-Here's a code sample that gives a high-level view of how you run HVC:
+Here's a code sample that gives a high-level view of how you run `hvc`:

 .. code-block:: python